Master of Marine Affairs (M.M.A.)

 The Master of Marine Affairs degree (M.M.A.) program does not offer an intensive concentration but, rather, fills in the gaps left by narrow specialization.

-Note: The department begins reviewing applications for admission to the M.A.M.A., M.M.A., and M.M.A./J.D. programs each year in February.
-Completed applications must be received by no later than April 7 for students seeking to enter with the incoming class in September.
-International students and students who want to be considered for financial aid should submit completed applications by February 1.
+Note: The department begins reviewing applications for admission to the M.A.M.A., M.M.A., and M.M.A./J.D. programs each year in January.
+Students (Domestic & International) who want to be considered for financial aid should submit completed applications by January 15.
+The application deadlines for students seeking to enter with the incoming class in September are February 1 for International students and April 15 for Domestic students.